 The upper has been totally redesigned to offer greater breathability than the version previous to this one.
 The new upper mesh material is lightweight and soft and has better drying capabilities.
 The mesh allows more airflow throughout for a comfortable ride.
 Although the overlays cover some of the surface, they do not interfere with the shoe’s ventilation.
 Because these are very breathable, there were some reports of dust and dirt entering the shoe.
 The mesh also allows cold air in on colder days

 Many wearers commented on the cushioning and overall comfort.
 The location of the triangular lugs on the outsole provide excellent forefoot padding.
 Because this is a zero-drop shoe, it promotes a forefoot strike while running.
 The 18mm EVA foam outsole may not seem like much compared to some shoes, but its flexibility allows the runner’s foot to move naturally and provides just the right amount of spring and energy.

 Runners said the shoe has good ground feel without being aware of every pebble.
-The superb moisture-wicking properties of the material keeps the runner's feet cool and dry which helps reduce the occurance of painful hotspots and chafing.
+The superb moisture-wicking properties of the material keep the runner's feet cool and dry which helps reduce the occurrence of painful hotspots and chafing.

 Extra padding around the heel and ankle adds comfort and allows the foot to remain centered within the shoe.
 The moderately padded tongue distributes the pressure of the lacing system evenly across the top of the foot.

 Some runners found the shoe to be narrow in the forefoot area which was not an issue with the previous model.
 Wide-footed runners may want to size up or pass on this version.